-Bookkeeper - The District's bookkeeper is Myrtle Cruz, Inc..
-Such firm acts as bookkeeper for approximately 140 utility districts.
+Bookkeeper - The District's bookkeeper is Myrtle Cruz Inc.

-System Operator - The District's current operator is Si Environmental, LLC.
-Such firm acts as operator for approximately 40 utility districts.
+System Operator - The District's current operator is SiEnvironmental.

 Auditor - As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the TCEQ.
-McGrath & Co., PLLC prepared the financial statements of the District for the fiscal year ended June 30, 2021.
+McGrath & Co., PLLC audited the financial statements of the District for the fiscal year ended June 30, 2022.
 See "APPENDIX A."